 Translating is a highly complex topic and process.
 Some languages create language pairs very easily: for example, Italian and Spanish both belong to the same group, and the length of words is almost the same, so it’s an easy task.

 But what if we have to deal with different language groups or custom languages?
-For example, translating from English to Egyptian / Moroccan Arabic (and the number of people who speak these languages can’t let us ignore them, but technically these languages are dialects).
-Or translating English to Bengali, with very different length of words, etc.
+For example, translating from English to Egyptian / Moroccan Arabic (the number of people who speak these languages can’t let us ignore them, but technically these languages are dialects) or translating English to Bengali, with very different word lengths, etc.

 So, it’s great that there is a choice of translation tools, and we can choose the best for the project we are working on.